When visitors begin the Trail of Habitats walk, they are

 children a fun way to learn about

-The Texas Hill Country Master Naturalist Chapter will be planting native plants throughout the grounds adding beauty and attracting birds and butterflies.
+The Texas Hill Country Master Naturalist Chapter has planted native plants in two areas adding beauty and attracting birds and butterflies.

 Group tours, school visits, conventions, and groups wanting to experience the "Sensory Safari" must contact us in advance so we can accommodate your needs and reserve the museum for your visit.